mxyx-club/TheOtherUs-Edited/README.md

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
 | Lawyer Spawn Chance | -
-| Chance That The Lawyer Is Prosecutor | -
-| Lawyer/Prosecutor Vision | Pursuer has normal vision
-| Lawyer/Prosecutor Knows Target Role | -
+| Lawyer Target Knows | - Lawyer Target Knows that they have a Lawyer, but they don't know who
-| Lawyer/Prosecutor Can Call Emergency Meeting | -
 | Lawyer Target Can Be The Jester | -
+| Lawyer Vision | Pursuer has normal vision
+| Lawyer Knows Target Role | -
 -----------------------

-## Prosecutor
-### **Team: Neutral**
-The Prosecutor is a neutral role that resembles the Lawyer.
-The Prosecutor has a client who is a Crewmate.\
-The Prosecutor needs their client to be voted out in order to win the game.\
-The Prosecutor's client doesn't know that they are their client.\
-If the client gets sidekicked, the Prosecutor changes their role and becomes the client's [Lawyer](#lawyer) and has to protect the client from now on.\
-If the Prosecutor's client dies, the Prosecutor changes their role and becomes the [Pursuer](#pursuer), which has a different goal to win the game.

-**NOTE:**
-- The Prosecutor's role settings are shared with the Lawyer settings.
-- If the client disconnects, the Prosecutor will also turn into the Pursuer.
-- The Prosecutor needs to figure out the role of their client depending on the options.
-- The tasks only count, if the Prosecutor gets promoted to Pursuer.
-- If the Prosecutor dies before their client, they will lose all their tasks and will get the overview immediately.

 ## Pursuer
 ### **Team: Neutral**